niranjanbala/visioninfinityventures.studio/india/karnataka/bangalore/hsr/founder-persona/fractional-support/stage/idea-stage/industry/education/geography/hsr-only/10-phase-journey.md

 ## 🎉 **Journey Completion**

-### **Congratulations!** You've completed the 12-phase journey from idea to validated concept ready for MVP development, leveraging professional fractional support throughout.
+### **Congratulations!** You've completed the 10-phase journey from idea to validated concept ready for MVP development, leveraging professional fractional support throughout.

 ### **What You've Achieved:**
-- ✅ Deep understanding of Whitefield education market with professional insights
+- ✅ Deep understanding of HSR education market with professional insights
 - ✅ Validated problem and solution with team expertise
 - ✅ Developed business model and financial plan with CFO guidance
 - ✅ Built and launched MVP with marketing support